bradenmugg/LSQ-Local/tutorial.md

 #Welcome to LSQ!

 LSQ is the first tool to allow you to quickly build robust applications using a microservice architecture.
 This tutorial will walk you through creating a microservice application that:
-- collects email addresses
+- collects email address
 - adds them to a MailChimp list
 - sends an email using SendGrid
-- reports the activity to KeenIO.
+- reports the activity to KeenIO

 Before beginning the tutorial you will need to set up an account with the following services: